 AT&T 5G plans

-New AT&T subscribers can choose from three unlimited plans, but only the top two of those — outlined below — come with 5G access.
-Both have unlimited talk, text, and data in the US, Canada, and Mexico.
+New AT&T subscribers can choose from three unlimited plans, each of which now comes with 5G access.
+All three have unlimited talk, text, and data in the US, Canada, and Mexico.
 You also get free texting to over 120 countries, along with suspected spam and fraud alerts.

 The Unlimited Extra plan costs $75 a month for one line, or you can get a four-line bundle for $160.
 These prices are with a $10 discount for using paperless billing and AutoPay.
 50GB of data usage is considered premium data, meaning that after this allocation, 4G LTE speeds could be throttled at any time if the carrier is getting too much traffic.
 This plan included SD video streaming, plus it throws in 15GB of high-speed mobile hotspot data per month.